Baby Not Crawling Or Pulling Up At 10 Months—What To Do? | Essential Steps Now

 Understanding Developmental Milestones at 10 Months

-By the time babies reach 10 months, many are actively crawling, pulling themselves up to stand, or even cruising along furniture.
-These milestones mark crucial stages in motor development, coordination, and muscle strength.
+By the time babies reach 10 months, many are working on crawling, pulling themselves up to stand, or even cruising along furniture.
+These milestones mark important stages in motor development, coordination, and muscle strength.
 However, it’s important to recognize that every baby develops at their own pace.
-Some may skip crawling altogether and move straight to pulling up or walking.
+Some babies crawl earlier, some later, and some may skip traditional crawling altogether and move straight to pulling up or walking.

 Crawling is more than just a way to get around; it helps develop bilateral coordination—using both sides of the body together—and strengthens core muscles.
-Pulling up to stand builds leg strength and balance, setting the stage for walking.
+Pulling up to stand builds leg strength and balance, setting the stage for cruising and walking.
+As explained in the American Academy of Pediatrics’ guidance on movement from 8 to 12 months, this is a period when many babies are building the strength and coordination needed for these skills.
 When a baby is not crawling or pulling up by this age, parents naturally worry if something is amiss.

 Before jumping to conclusions, consider that a range of factors influence these milestones.
 Genetics, temperament, muscle tone, opportunities for movement, and even the baby’s environment all play roles.
 Still, understanding what to do if your baby isn’t meeting these milestones can make all the difference.